Programme

 What working space is provided?

-How do the student maintenance payments work?
+How do the student stipend payments work?

-In addition to this you also get a generous budget held by the CDT to pay for expenses associated with your PhD.
-For example, experiments, consumables, travel and subsistence to support your PhD.
+Students are paid a month in advance direct to their bank account, normally on the last Friday of the preceding month.
+These payments are not subject to tax.
+In addition to this you also get a generous budget Research and Travel Support Grant (RTSG), held by the CDT, to pay for expenses associated with your PhD.
+For example, experiments, consumables, conference attendance, travel and subsistence to support your PhD.

 What are the funding rules post-Brexit?

-There has been a recent change to UKRI rules around funding.
 Applications are open to both Home and International fee rated applicants, however the number of awards open for International applicants is limited by UKRI.
 Some additional places are also available for students who have their own funding.

 Are there opportunities to meet other CDT students before joining the programme?

 We make sure to provide all applicants the opportunity to chat with some of our current CDT students at our interview days.
-There is also a Facebook group set up for applicants to access once they have secured an offer, and accepted it, to connect with our existing students, and ask any questions they may have about the programme and life in Leeds.

 Do students have to be based in Leeds?